Poblado Ocho de Julio Water Project

 Location: The community is located along the river just outside of the small city of Belisario Dominguez on the coastal side of the Sierra Madre mountain range.
+This project has been completed.
+To read about the conclusion, CLICK HERE.

 Problem to be addressed: The amount of water available to the community has diminished significantly due to logging and to the changing climate conditions of recent years.
-As a result there is not enough water for household use.
+As a result, there is not enough water for household use.
 During the dry season, people go for many weeks without water.

 To make matters worse, the coffee harvest happens at the time of year when springs and creeks stop flowing, leaving them without the water they must have to remove the sticky fruit from the coffee beans.
 That means that in spite of a year of hard work to produce their coffee, without water to wash it the coffee ferments making it difficult to sell for more than the lowest price.
 Often the cost of production over a year is more than they earn for their efforts.
 Potentially, properly prepared coffee can attract specialty buyers who pay more for quality and are always looking for groups with whom they can do business year after year.
 In 2020 the community was approved by the local government Ejido Arenal to purchase a new water source.
-The cost of acquiring it was shared by the members of their water association, a significant effort for them which required sacrifice.
+The cost of acquiring it was shared by the members of their water association, a significant effort for them that required sacrifice.
 While this was a great achievement, the cost of materials to build the water line and the necessary structures is more than the people can assume given the severe poverty in which they live.

 Description of the Community: The Sierra Madre district of southern Mexico is an agricultural region where most people make a living as peasant farmers.
 There are very few alternative sources of work other than small-scale farming.
 Traditionally the father of a family owns the land which he gives to his eldest son(s) when he no longer can work it.
 Often the land is divided among several children.
 Since families are large, not all children inherit land because there is not enough to divide into meaningfully productive parcels.
 Those who do not inherit land have to leave to find new lands to cultivate.

 Ocho de Julio was founded in 2012 when a group of people left the high country to find land to farm.
 They were fortunate to find a large coffee grower who sold them his land that was already in production.
 The people were able to acquire their individual plots by making payments.
-This allowed some to take advantage of existing coffee trees while others opened unfarmed areas to coffee production.
+This allowed some to take advantage of existing coffee trees while others opened unfarmed areas for coffee production.

 Description of the Project: The new communal water source is a perineal creek 4 kilometers up the steep, forested slope from the homes.
-This project will consist of installing a 2 inch diameter hose from the source to the community.
-To accomplish this we propose to provide them the materials they need including 40 rolls of 100 meter sturdy polyduct hose and other materials to build the water line.
-We will use metal O rings that are screwed tightly over each end of the joined sections of hose to prevent water pressure or vandals from disconnecting them.
+This project will consist of installing a 2-inch diameter hose from the source to the community.
+To accomplish this we propose to provide them the materials they need including 40 rolls of 100-meter sturdy polyduct hose and other materials to build the water line.
+We will use metal O rings that are screwed tightly over each end of the joined sections of the hose to prevent water pressure or vandals from disconnecting them.
 This is the system that we have successfully used in 2 dozen projects elsewhere in the region.
 The hose will be buried to protect it and keep it out of the sun, a strategy recommended by the manufacturer to prolong its life.

 Sexto Sol will advise them on how to manage variations in water pressure along the line to create even flow and maintain the hose in good working order.
 We will also provide them with a specially designed water uptake filter to help cut down on the work of maintaining the system.